SHoltzen/dice/README.md

 opam install mlcuddidl ounit core ppx_sexp_conv sexplib core_bench menhir
 ```

-Once the dependencies installed, the following build commands are available:
+Once the dependencies are installed, the following build commands are available:

 * `make`: builds the `Dice.native` file which is used to evaluate `dice` programs.
 * `make test`: builds the test suite `Test.native`.
 It is recommended that you build